Showing posts with label Course Camarguaise. Show all posts

 Half of the Camargue is a working nature reserve.

-There are open spaces for the black and dark brown, cattle, the Taureau de Camargue AOC, and the semi-wild white horses, the Cheval Blanc Camarguais.
+There are open spaces for the black and dark brown, cattle, the Taureau de Camargue AOP, and its semi-wild white horses, the Cheval Blanc Camarguais.
 These are the area’s most famous residents.

 Wild, white horses of the Camargue